pingcap/docs-cn/develop/dev-guide-sample-application-java-mybatis.md

 );
 ```

 Split the interface `PlayerMapperEx` additionally to extend from `PlayerMapper` and write a matching `PlayerMapperEx.xml` file.
 Avoid changing `PlayerMapper.java` and `PlayerMapper.xml` directly.
-This is to avoid overwrite by Mybatis Generator.
+This is to avoid overwrite by MyBatis Generator.

 Define the added interface in `PlayerMapperEx.java`: